-At August 31, 2019, the Foundation had \$337,539.77 in sponsor owned fixed assets on its fixed asset detail records.
+At August 31, 2020, the Foundation had \$337,539.77 in sponsor owned fixed assets on its fixed asset detail records.
 Title to these assets remains with the sponsors and therefore the assets are not included in the Foundation's financial statements.
 The Foundation is responsible for maintaining accountability for these assets during the project's contract period.
 At the project's conclusion, the assets may be transferred to another active project that needs to utilize the equipment or, in some cases, title may be transferred to the Research Foundation.

 On September 29, 2017, the Foundation sold an 8.9 acre tract of undeveloped land located on Graham Road in College Station, Texas.
 The land was acquired in March 1994 for possible future expansion of the Geochemical and Environmental Research Group (GERG) facilities and subsequently decided the land should be sold to reimburse Texas A&M University and the Foundation for financial assistance previously provided to GERG.
 The allocation of the net proceeds agreed upon was 62.63% to the University and 37.37% to the Foundation.
-The amount of \$423,307.94 representing the University's portion of the net proceeds have been accrued for inclusion in the August 31, 2019 financials.
+The amount of \$423,307.94 representing the University's portion of the net proceeds have been accrued for inclusion in the August 31, 2020 financials.
+However, it may be decided that the funds will be kept at the Foundation for GERG to use for capital facility improvements but there is no agreement in place at this time.